Ceici92/CeciliasBlog/content/posts/Lecture3.md

 I decided to make a prototype of the piano application, because it seemed to be the most feasible.

 I think that a paper prototype is really suited for this application.
-My idea was to represent piano keys on the paper, by cutting holes on a first sheet and putting on top of a second sheet.
+My idea was to represent piano keys on the paper, by cutting holes on a first sheet and putting it on top of a second sheet.
 To let another piece of paper in colour pass through the two sheets, they should only be glued on their extremities.

-To make my prototype a minimum realistic, I started by measuring the size of the piano keys, before drawing them on the first paper sheet.
+In order to make my prototype a minimum realistic, I started by measuring the size of the piano keys, before drawing them on the first paper sheet.
 I let a little space between each key to make them recognizable once cut.

 ![alt Text](https://github.com/Ceici92/HugoBlog/blob/master/docs/images/Lecture3/Piano2.jpg?raw=true "Piano drawing")

-Then, I cut the paper following the guidelines I draw.
+Then, I cut the paper following the guidelines I draw :

 ![alt Text](https://github.com/Ceici92/HugoBlog/blob/master/docs/images/Lecture3/Piano3.jpg?raw=true "Paper cut and black keys")